 - Morbidity risks from Covid increase rapidly with age from age 40;

-- Pre-existing health conditions (especially immunocompromise, cardiovascular disease, diabetes, smoking and obesity) seem to dominate risk of serious complications/morbidity;
+- Smoking and pre-existing health conditions (especially immunocompromised, COPD and serious heart conditions, type 2 diabetes, sickle cell disease, and obesity (BMI>30)) seem to dominate risk of serious complications/morbidity;

 - Serious cases seldom require less than a week of respiratory support, and often require weeks of respiratory support;